We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 One of the few qualms we've had with this pan is that the stainless steel handles do tend to get hot while in use, but it is not a dealbreaker.
 Just make sure to have potholders on standby if you need to grab the pan's handle.

-Caraway's frypan stands up to 550 degrees Fahrenheit in the oven, which is higher than most traditional nonstick pans—perfect for sliding filet mignon under the broiler.
+Caraway's frying pan stands up to 550 degrees Fahrenheit in the oven, which is higher than most traditional nonstick pans—ideal for sliding filet mignon under the broiler.
 It is also compatible with just about every cooktop, including induction.
-The company recommends hand washing its cookware in order to prolong the life of the nonstick coating.
+The company recommends hand-washing to prolong the life of the nonstick coating.

 What We Like